Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 "_Jin..._"

-He turned around, and the freezing mist started to rise around him.
-Amalthus said, "You should have died with Torna!"
+He no longer attend to them.
+There was something he had to do, here and now.
+Freezing mist started to rise where he went.
+Amalthus eyed him, commented, "You should have died with Torna!"

 "_Let's end this now.
 Our duty- has been handed down._ **AMALTHUS!**"

 His eyes stared big at Jin, "Your duty- is as dust in the wind compared- to- my- destiny!"
-The tentacles gathered around, its tip facing each other in a circle, the center of the circle around his chest.
-A dark ball of anti-ether energy grow, shooting rays towards Jin; he raised ice and froze it, broke it, shattered it.
+The other tentacles were now free; it stopped attacking, and the group did nothing to attract its attention.
+It gathered around its chest, forming a circle.
+A dark ball of anti-ether energy grew, shooting rays towards Jin; he froze it, broke it, shattered it.

-More and more, ice spears forming around him, he launched all of them and pricked on his humanoid body; his tentacles had not blocked any. "**ARRRRGGHHHHH!!!**"
+More and more, ice spears forming around him, he launched all of them and stabbed his humanoid body; his tentacles couldn't block any. "**ARRRRGGHHHHH!!!**"

-"**ARRRRRRRGGGGGHHHHH!!!**" Millions icicles in continuous stream flowed past, speared every single part of his skin, freezing him from the bottom to the top.
+"**ARRRRRRRGGGGGHHHHH!!!**" Millions of icicles in continuous stream flowed past, spearing every single part of his flesh, freezing him from bottom to top.

-In pain, Amalthus screamed, the rest listened to his speech{{footnote: including the awaken Mythra}}, "**O ARCHITECT!!!
+In pain, Amalthus screamed while not forgetting to give his speech, "**O ARCHITECT!!!
 I- SHOULD HAVE BEEN.
 YOUR.
 CHOSEN.
 ONE!!!
-I LIVED AS YOU WANTED ME TO!!!**" Red motes were floating out of Jin's core crystal. "**I DID!!!
-I ALWAYS!!!**" The ice had reached his neck, he looked up, hoping his mouth would retained mobility slightly longer.
+I LIVED AS YOU WANTED ME TO!!!**" Red motes started floating out of Jin's core crystal. "**I DID!!!
+I ALWAYS!!!**" His flesh froze from bottom up to his neck already; he looked up at the sky, hoping to slow down the growing ice from covering his mouth too quickly.

 Zeke lowered his sword and sighed, "_Ohhhhh..._"

 > "Bandits?"
-Amalthus asked him when they were discussing about who's weak'.
+Amalthus asked.
 >
 > "**Probably!** After all, **Pandoria** looks pretty damn human for a Blade.
 She'd be worth **a lot** to _some people._ They sell 'em.
 Line up the cores with pretty pictures of the Blade inside."
 >